irmen/Pyrolite/README.txt

 Pyrolite requires Java 1.5 or newer.
 The .net version requires .net runtime 3.5.
 Also tested with Mono.
 The Java source was developed using Pycharm.
-The c# source was developed using monodevelop and sharpdevelop.
+The C#/.NET source was developed using monodevelop and sharpdevelop.

 Pyrolite is written by Irmen de Jong (irmen@razorvine.net).